alexander-rykov/user-storage-project/README.md

 - [ ] [Replace Conditional with Polymorphism](https://refactoring.guru/replace-conditional-with-polymorphism) for _UserStorageService_ class.
 Use [generalization-related refactorings](https://refactoring.guru/refactoring/techniques/dealing-with-generalization) to do that.
   * Rename _UserStorageService_ class to _UserStorageServiceBase_ class, and make it abstract.
   * Create two derived classes - _UserStorageServiceMaster_ and _UserStorageServiceSlave_.
-  * Move code behavior that is specific to MASTER to _UserStorageServiceMaster_ class.
+  * Move code behavior that is specific to MASTER NODE to _UserStorageServiceMaster_ class.
-  * Move code bahavior that is specific to SLAVE to _UserStorageServiceSlave_ class.
+  * Move code behavior that is specific to SLAVE NODE to _UserStorageServiceSlave_ class.
-  * Add a new property ServiceMode to _IUserStorageService_ interface with _UserStorageServiceMode_ type, and implement it in both derived classes.
+  * Add a new property _ServiceMode_ to _IUserStorageService_ interface with _UserStorageServiceMode_ type, and implement it in both derived classes.
   * Refactor your code according to the class diagram below:

 ![Master-Slave Observer](images/ClientAndServiceBaseClass.png "Master-Slave Observer")